 - The crime was revealed to a pastoral or professionally licensed counselor. - The department apprehended the suspect(s) and the threat of imminent danger for members of the community is mitigated. - Issuing a Timely Warning would severely jeopardize an ongoing criminal investigation or the safety of an individual.
 Issuing a Timely Warning would possibly cause a suspect to flee or evade detection. - Issuing a Timely Warning would result in the destruction of evidence. - Issuing a Timely Warning would likely identify the victim.
-Timely warnings must withhold the name of the victim. - 3.
-Issuance of Emergency Notification- If any other significant emergency or dangerous situation occurs on campus that, in the judgment of the Director of the Campus Public Safety Office or the University Vice President of Finance and Administration, creates an immediate threat to the health or safety of students or employees, or otherwise warrants a notification, an"emergency notification" will be issued.
+Timely warnings must withhold the name of the victim. - 4.
+Issuance of Emergency Notification- When a dangerous event is detected or reported, Campus Safety personnel will assess the situation and respond accordingly to verify that the situation is indeed a threat to the CU Community.
+If a verified significant emergency or dangerous situation occurs on campus that, in the judgment of the Chief of Police or the University President, creates an immediate threat to the health or safety of students or employees, or otherwise warrants a notification, an "emergency notification" will be issued.
 For example, emergency notifications may include notices such as an approaching forest fire, or a fire currently raging in one of your buildings, an outbreak of meningitis, norovirus or other serious illness, an approaching tornado, hurricane or other extreme weather conditions, earthquake, gas leak or a terroristic threat.
-In all cases, Emergency Notifications are sent by Cheyney staff via electronic mail directly to all staff, faculty, and students on the Cheyney University Campus using their institution-provided email accounts, and all persons who have subscribed to e2Campus.
+In all cases, Emergency Notifications are sent by Cheyney Police and Public Relations via electronic mail directly to all staff, faculty, and students on the Cheyney University Campus using their institution-provided email accounts, and all persons who have subscribed to e2Campus.
 They are also posted on social media networks.